longturn/freeciv21/docs/Playing/LT-Guide/intro.rst

   evolution of :term:`LTT`.

   .. note::
-    LTT2 is considered the default stable ruleset.
-The League still plays LTT and will change to LTT2 when appropriate.
+    :term:`LTT2` is considered the default stable ruleset.
+The League still plays :term:`LTT` and will change to :term:`LTT2` when appropriate.

-* :strong:`LTX`: This is our experimental ruleset.
-LTX is based on LTT, so many of the play style elements in LTT are similar in LTX.
-We use LTX as a test bed for new ideas.
-Ideas that gain traction and are well received by our player community can be merged into LTT2.
+* :strong:`LTX`: This is our experimental ruleset. :term:`LTX` is based on :term:`LTT`, so many of the play style elements in :term:`LTT` are similar in :term:`LTX`.
+We use :term:`LTX` as a test bed for new ideas.
+  Ideas that gain traction and are well received by our player community can be merged into :term:`LTT2`.

-* :strong:`Royale`: This is a newer ruleset that takes many thoughts from LTT and tries to create a simpler set of rules for brand new Longturn players.
+* :strong:`Royale`: This is a newer ruleset that takes many thoughts from :term:`LTT` and tries to create a simpler set of rules for brand new Longturn players.
 The general idea is to create a set of rules that can be played by experienced and new players, with enough slack that new players will not get overwhelmed if they make game-play mistakes.

 .. _lt-game-guide-other-tutorials: